 - Sports injuries

-Not sick enough for the Emergency Center?
+Not Sick Enough for the Emergency Center?

-Many of the pediatric specialists on our campus offer urgent visits daily.
-If you need to see a pediatric specialist at Johns Hopkins All Children's Hospital immediately, please call your primary care physician and ask them to call the specialist for an urgent appointment.
+Many Johns Hopkins All Children’s pediatric specialists offer urgent visits daily.
+If you need to see a pediatric specialist immediately, please call your primary care physician and ask them to call the specialist for an urgent appointment.

-Referral Information for Primary Care Physicians
+Referral Information for Emergency and Primary Care Physicians

-Johns Hopkins All Children's Hospital Emergency Center is happy to take referrals from pediatricians, family physicians and any other physicians in their offices or clinics for patients who need further evaluation and treatment.
+We are happy to take referrals from emergency physicians, pediatricians, family physicians and any other physicians in their offices or clinics for patients who need further evaluation and treatment.
 To transfer a patient to Johns Hopkins All Children's Hospital, please contact the Johns Hopkins All Children's Hospital Patient Transfer Center.